markproy/sagemaker-workshop/lab1/README.md

 called **Introduction to Applying Machine Learning**.
 Find the line called **xgboost_customer_churn** and click **Use**.

+Click on the **Files** tab and open the new folder created.
+Click on the Jupyter notebook to start the lab.

 Be sure to change the S3 bucket name in the first cell.

 Navigate to the notebook and follow the documentation provided in the sample notebook.